A restoration project at the heart of the Guatemalan Maya Biosphere.

 A Local Precedent for Bioconstruction

-All of our materials are sourced on site or within a 20km range from it.
-We are building with clay, straw, wood and lime in a mix of ancestral and emerging techniques.
+89% of our materials are sourced on site or within a 30km range from us.
+We are building with clay, straw, wood and lime in a mix of ancestral and emerging technique.

 Our Timeline